HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 Targeted cards

-If you don’t hold the Platinum consumer card, you next best option will probably be the American Express® Green Card which offers 3 points/dollar on most travel purchases (terms apply).
+If you don’t hold the Platinum consumer card, you next best option (from a points earning perspective) will probably be the American Express® Green Card which offers 3 points/dollar on most travel purchases (terms apply).

 Note: All information about the American Express® Green Card has been collected independently by Traveling For Miles.
 The American Express® Green Card is not currently available through Traveling For Miles.